billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 - EdgeSim3ProjectXYZ & EdgeInverseSim3ProjectXYZ (optimize sim3)

 1. why pose optimizer needs extra edge? can't we just fix landmark?
 A: yes, it is what multicol-slam does and we can change the orbslam formulation as well. so essential multicol-slam eliminates pose optimizer related edge.
 2. difference between edgesim3 with others? doesn't multicol-slam use essential graph?
-A: it is like pose graph edge; it uses.
+A: it is like pose graph edge; it uses, but it doesn't need to define new jacobian matrix since only two poses are used.
 3. doesn't multicol-slam use optimizer_sim3?
-A: yes; it uses.
+A: yes; it uses, **but it doesn't need to define new jacobian matrix.
+It's interesting and we may be able to refer to this formulation instead of se3 one. check if the assumption is valid or not? in this case, no jacobian deduction is needed!!!**